nyc-crh/site/content/about/index.md

 - Create meaningful descriptions for visual content.
 - Test our site for usability by seeking feedback from diverse users and through using freely available software like WebAIM and axe DevTools to test for conformance to the Web Content Accessibility Guidelines (WCAG).

-Please let us know if you encounter accessibility barriers when trying to use the site or if you have ideas for how to make the content more accessible: [feedback@nyccivilrightshistory.org](mailto:feedback@nyccivilrightshistory.org)
+Please let us know if you encounter accessibility barriers when trying to use the site or if you have ideas for how to make the content more accessible: [che@tc.columbia.edu](mailto:che@tc.columbia.edu).

 ### Conformance status